nightowl-devs/mailjudge-java/README.md

 }
 ```

-## Why No Regex?
+## Why not use regular expressions?

-1. **Performance** - Regex compilation and execution is slower than direct character comparison
-2. **Predictability** - No regex backtracking catastrophes
+- Better performance in many cases by avoiding regex compilation and backtracking
-3. **Debuggability** - Easier to understand and debug validation logic
+- Clearer, more maintainable parsing logic
-4. **Extensibility** - Simple to add custom validation rules
+- Easier to extend and reason about for custom rules

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please open an issue or submit a pull request with a clear description of the change and tests where appropriate.